Divi Builder Review: A Smart Choice for Agencies and Freelancers

 • Story

 You want each content type to be displayed in different layouts.
 For the gear review content, for instance, you want it to have elements like star rating and CTA button.
-While for the photo showcase, you want it to have image gallery element.
-For a case like this, you can create three custom single post templates with each custom template is assigned to different category (or custom post type if you prefer).
+While for the photo showcase, you want it to have the image gallery element.

 Assigning a custom template in Divi Theme Builder.

 The display condition feature is applicable for all custom templates, except for search result pages and 404.
 Also, it is editable.
-In other words, a custom template that has been assigned to a certain area can be reassigned to different area.
+In other words, a custom template that has been assigned to a certain area can be reassigned to a different area.

 To change the assignment of a custom template, you can simply click the gear icon on the custom template you want to change the assignment of.